2i2c-org/2i2c-org.github.io/content/case-studies/_index.md

         {{< hub-example id="events" community="CIROH" url="https://hub.ciroh.org/"
             heading="Workshops for hundreds"
-            stat="131" stat_label="attendees on the CIROH hub at DevCon 2025"
+            stat="132" stat_label="participants a day on the CIROH workshop hub at the peak of DevCon 2026" image="/images/communities/ciroh-devcon-2026-usage.png"
-            image="/images/communities/ciroh-devcon-2025.png"
-            alt="CIROH DevCon 2025 infographic showing 12 workshops, 337 attendees, and 131 attendees on the CIROH 2i2c JupyterHub"
-            caption="Infographic by CIROH, from [DevCon 2025: A DevOps and Cyberinfrastructure Success Story](https://hub.ciroh.org/blog/devcon25-infra/)." >}}
+            alt="Chart of daily active users on the CIROH hubs around DevCon 2026, with the workshop hub rising from about 20 to over 140 during the event and falling back afterward" caption="Chart by CIROH, from [Powering CIROH DevCon 2026: How CIROH and 2i2c Ran Cloud Computing at Scale](https://hub.ciroh.org/blog/devcon26-infra/).
+The workshop hub fills for the event and empties afterward." >}}
         Workshops bring hundreds of first-time users at once, for a day or two.
-        CIROH ran DevCon 2025 on a dedicated workshop hub with single sign-on for participants.
+        CIROH ran 12 of DevCon 2026's 15 hands-on workshops on a dedicated workshop hub, nine of them on software images built for the sessions.

-        NASA Openscapes mentors ran a [machine learning workshop](https://openscapes.org/blog/2025-09-30-ornl-arset-workshop/) on their hub with 401 participants from 68 countries.
+        NASA Openscapes mentors did the same at a larger scale.
+        Their [machine learning workshop](https://openscapes.org/blog/2025-09-30-ornl-arset-workshop/) on the Openscapes hub drew 401 participants from 68 countries.
         {{< /hub-example >}}

         {{< hub-example id="interfaces" community="NASA VEDA" url="https://www.earthdata.nasa.gov/dashboard/"